 Antique stores in Woodbury, Connecticut

 Quaint and charming Woodbury, Connecticut, is the antiques capital of Connecticut.
-So, of course more than a few entries on this list call it home.
+So, of course more than a few entries on this list call this town in the Litchfield Hills home.

 Check-out our top 3 picks for Woodbury, CT, antique stores, and plan a visit that coincides with the Woodbury Flea Market, one of the best flea markets in Connecticut.